 3. Arrowroot Powder

-Another way to swap out chicken eggs is to replace one with 1/4 cup of silken tofu.
+Another way to swap out chicken eggs is to replace one with a quarter cup of silken tofu.
 Blend it until completely smooth to avoid chunks.
 This replacement adds moisture as well as protein, and can be a good option for recipes that already require baking soda and baking powder.
-It can also act as a simple scrambled egg recipe – just scramble it in a frying pan and add your desired spices and veg.
+It can also act as a simple scrambled egg recipe—just scramble it in a frying pan and add your desired spices and veg.

 5. Applesauce or Mashed Banana

-Like with tofu, applesauce or banana can be used in recipes which already have a leavening agent, meaning the eggs are only required for moisture.
+Like with tofu, applesauce or banana can be used in recipes that already have a leavening agent, meaning the eggs are only required for moisture.
 These fruity egg swaps add an extra burst of flavor (and nutrition) to your meals, making them an ideal inclusion in dishes like banana pancakes.
-A 1/4 cup of applesauce or one mashed banana can replace one egg.
+A quarter cup of applesauce or one mashed banana can replace one egg.

 6. Dairy-Free Yogurt

-Soy or coconut yogurt (a 1/4 cup worth) can be helpful replacements for eggs.
+Soy or coconut yogurt (a quarter cup worth) can be helpful replacements for eggs.
 The ideal kind will be plain and unflavored and as smooth as possible.

 7. Ener-G, Orgran, or REGG-EX